 The area of Chesterton, northeast of the city centre, is a popular place to live and has its own train station, Cambridge North.
 Developments such as Reflection, built in 2017, are an example of the newly built properties on offer in Cambridge.
-A collection of 5 modern, riverside properties within walking distance of the city centre.
+A collection of five modern, riverside properties within walking distance of the city centre.

-South of the city centre, Trumpington is boasts many impressive recently built properties.
+South of the city centre, Trumpington boasts many impressive recently built properties.
 Following a contemporary style and usually built to a high specification, properties within these developments appeal greatly to those seeking a modern home within a short distance of the city centre.

 For period properties in central Cambridge, house hunters can find large Victorian and Edwardian houses near to the train station and the Botanic Gardens.
 These areas are popular with families as many of the top schools are also within a short distance.

-Finding a property in Cambridge that allows you easy access to the desired method of transport can mean you’re searching in a popular location where competition to secure desirable properties is high.
+Finding a property in Cambridge that allows you easy access to the desired method of transport can mean you’re searching in a popular location where competition to secure desirable properties is high

 Commute from Cambridge